Tebaaa/notes-api-with-auth/README.md

 Remember that the JWT token has an expiration date and needs to be renewed periodically to keep the session active.
 If the token expires, you will need to request a new one through the login process.

-## For more information on the available endpoints and how to interact with the API, please refer to the automatically generated documentation at the /docs route once the application is running.
+## For more information on the available endpoints and how to interact with the API, please refer to the automatically generated documentation at the /docs route once the application is running or visit the 'API Documentation' link above in 'Testing the Deployed API' section.